GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

 4. **Perform the Server installation**

-    The installation is performed by a GsDevKit script.
-This script takes care of cloning the required projects to your server node, installing a stone of the specified version and and specified name, and starting that stone.
-Note: this script uses sudo to install, and will prompt you for your password.
+    The installation is performed by GsDevKit scripts.
+The ```installServer``` script installs any required OS packages and clones the projects to your server node. *Note: this script uses sudo to install, and will prompt you for your password*. ```createStone``` installs a stone of the specified version and and specified name, and starts that stone.

-   These instructions use 3.2.9 for `<GemStoneVersion>`; check for more recent [GemStone/S 64 Bit Releases](#gemstone-version-and-license).
+   These instructions use 3.2.9 for `<GemStoneVersion>`

    Script to install the server only:
    ```